danielwestfall/realtimebustracker/README.md

 * Bus and stop location data in popups.

 To-do list:
-* More lines?
 * CSS improvements on side nav bar.

-Known bugs:
-* Mouth open/close animation freezes when there's an even number of PacMen on the screen.

 ## Status
 Project is: _in progress_

-Project done to class specifications.
-I have added code to make PacMen face the direction they are moving.
-I also added animation that makes PacMen open and close their mouthes.
-There is a known bug as when there are an even number of PacMen on the screen the animation breaks.
-This will be fixed in the future.
+Project done to class specifications at first.
+Since then I changed the location to London, added the ability to change bus lines, and added the capability to zoom in on the individual line.

 ## Inspiration
 Project created by MIT xPro Full Stack Web Development Course.
 Completed and modified by Daniel Westfall.